Lima, Peru – The Land of Rich Gastronomy and Talented Chefs!

 Barranco, Puente de los Suspiros

-I recommend taking an open tour bus around Lima.
+- I recommend taking an open tour bus around Lima.
 Downtown Lima is beautiful.
-It is better to go with a tour because there is a lot of pick pocketing in that area.
+It is better to go on a tour because there is a lot of pick-pocketing in that area.

 You may also be interested to read about Cuzco.